madelinezL/Financial-Engineering/README.md

 # Financial-Engineering
-This repository is for my personal study.
+This repository is for my study of finance general concepts and financial engineering.